What Times What Equals 104

 Advanced Concepts and Extensions

-Let's delve into more advanced concepts connected to this seemingly simple problem:
+Let's break down more advanced concepts connected to this seemingly simple problem:

 • Greatest Common Divisor (GCD): The GCD of two numbers is the largest number that divides both numbers evenly.
 Finding the GCD is essential in simplifying fractions and solving certain algebraic problems.
-For example, the GCD of 52 and 104 is 52.
+Take this: the GCD of 52 and 104 is 52.

 • Least Common Multiple (LCM): The LCM is the smallest number that is a multiple of both numbers.
 This is useful when working with fractions and finding common denominators.
 The LCM of 8 and 13 (two factors of 104) is 104.